mbuttler/testbot/README.md

 ## All right, here's the trickiest part

-1. In your terminal, run `npm i -g ngrok` to make sure you have the most recent version of ngrok.
+1. In your terminal, run `npm i -g ngrok` to make sure you have the most recent version of ngrok, which will allow Facebook to access your local host for as long as ngrok is running.
+ - Important: If you close down ngrok you'll need to reset your webhook your webhook will die.
+ - If your webhook dies, you'll need to set a new one up
+ - To set up a new webhook, it seems you need to create a new app, which is pretty fast to do once you get the hang of it.
 2. Run `ngrok http 3000`
 3. Copy the **https URL**, which is something like `https://62fcf269.ngrok.io`.
 ![](ngrok-address.png)